-We now describe the design of Transcript's mechanisms using Figure 3, which summarizes the workflow of a Transcript-enhanced host.
-The figure shows the operation of the Transcript runtime system at key points during the execution of the host, which has included an untrusted guest akin to the one in Figure 1 using a transaction.
+We now describe the design of Transcript's mechanisms using Figure 2, which summarizes the workflow of a Transcript-enhanced host.
+The figure shows the operation of the Transcript runtime system at key points during the execution of the host, which has confined a guest akin to the one in Figure 1 using a transaction.

 When a transaction begins execution, Transcript first provides the transaction with its private copy of the host's DOM tree.
-It does so by cloning the current state of the host's DOM, including any event handlers associated with the nodes of the DOM (1 in Figure 3).
+It does so by cloning the current state of the host's DOM, including any event handlers associated with the nodes of the DOM (1 in Figure 2).
 When a guest references nodes in the host's DOM, Transcript redirects these references to the corresponding nodes in the transaction's private copy of the DOM.

-Next, the Transcript runtime pushes a transaction delimiter on the JavaScript call stack.
+Next, the Transcript runtime pushes a transaction de-limiter on the JavaScript call stack.
 Transcript places the activation records of methods invoked within the transaction above this delimiter.
 It also records the locations of JavaScript objects accessed/modified within the transaction in read/write sets.
 If the transaction executes an external operation, the runtime suspends the transaction.
-To do so, it creates a transaction object and (a) initializes the object with the transaction's read/write sets; (b) pops all the activation records on the JavaScript call stack until the topmost transaction delimiter; (c) stores these activation records in the transaction object; (d) saves the program counter; and (e) sets the program counter to immediately after the end of the transaction, i.e., the start of the iblock (steps 2 and 3 in Figure 3).
+To do so, it creates a transaction object and (a) initializes the object with the transaction's read/write sets; (b) pops all the activation records on the JavaScript call stack until the topmost transaction delimiter; (c) stores these activation records in the transaction object; (d) saves the program counter; and (e) sets the program counter to immediately after the end of the transaction, i.e., the start of the iblock (steps (2)) and (3) in Figure 2).

-The iblock logically extends from the end of the transaction to the last resume or commit call on the transaction object (e.g., lines A-R in Figure 2).
+The iblock logically extends from the end of the transaction to the last resume or commit call on the transaction object (e.g., lines 11-27 in Figure 1).
 The iblock can access the transaction object and its read/write sets to make policy decisions.
 If the iblock invokes resume on a suspended transaction, the Transcript runtime (a) pushes a transaction delimiter on the current JavaScript call stack; (b) pushes the activation records saved in the transaction object; and (c) restores the program counter to its saved value.
-Execution therefore resumes from the statement following the external operation (see 4 and 5).
+Execution therefore resumes from the statement following the external operation (see (a) and (b)).
 If the iblock invokes commit instead, the Transcript runtime updates the JavaScript heap using the values in the transaction object's write set.
-The commit operation also replaces the host's DOM with the cloned DOM (step 6).
+The commit operation also replaces the host's DOM with the cloned DOM (step (b)).

 The Transcript runtime behaves in the same way even when transactions are nested: Transcript pushes a new delimiter on the JavaScript call stack for each level of nesting encountered at runtime.
 Each suspend operation only pops activation records until the topmost delimiter on the stack.
 Nesting is important when a guest itself wishes to confine code that it does not trust.
 This situation arises when a host includes a guest from a first-tier advertising agency (1sttier.com), which itself includes code from a second-tier agency (2ndtier.com).
-Whether the host confines the advertisement using an outer transaction, 1sttier.com may itself confine code from 2ndtier.com attempts to modify the DOM, that call suspends and traps to the iblock defined by 1sttier.com.
-If this iblock attempts to modify the DOM on behalf of 2ndtier.com, the outer transaction suspends in turn and passes control to the host's iblock.
-In effect, the DOM modification succeeds only if it is permitted at each level of nesting.
+Whether the host confines the advertisement using an outer transaction, 1sttier.com may itself confine code from 2ndtier.com using an inner transaction using its own security policies.
+If code from 2ndtier.com attempts to modify the DOM, that call suspends and traps to the iblock defined by 1sttier.com.
+If this iblock attempts

-(a) Locations of traps/returns to/from Transcript.
-Transcript runtime system

-(b) Corresponding actions within the Transcript runtime system for a trap/return.
+(a) Locations of traps/returns to/from Transcript. (b) Corresponding actions within the Transcript runtime system for a trap/return.